 - Legal advice related to property transfers can be deducted on Schedule A.

 - Any fees to obtain tax advice related to the divorce can go on Schedule A, too.

-Editor’s Note: This is the first in a series of articles about life changes and tax.
+Editor’s Note: This article was originally published on March 1, 2016, and updated on Sept.
+12, 2017.
+This is the first in a series of articles about life changes and tax.
 Stay tuned for another post very soon.